brandonprry/is_a_fetus_a_person/README.md

 In Texas, you are not allowed to get divorced if you are a pregnant woman because the state has no jurisdiction over the fetus until it's born.

+The conservative argument against the DREAM act was that it was unconstitutional because it ascribed equal protection to non-US citizens.
+Why would the same argument not apply to equal protection of a fetus if a fetus is a person?

+Texas and other states have argued and benfitted from arguing that undocumented immigrants have no equal protection of rights under the Constitution.
+Why wouldn't judicial estoppel apply when they argue a non-citizen fetus deserves equal protection?